oils-for-unix/oils/doc/language-influences.md

 - **Preserve** what works best about shell: processes, pipelines, and files.
 - **Clean up** the sharp edges like quoting, ad hoc parsing and splitting
-- **Integrate** features from Python, JavaScript, Ruby, and the other languages listed below.
+- **Integrate** features from Python, JavaScript, Ruby, and other languages listed below.

 ## Major Influences